ENCODE-DCC/segway-pipeline/README.md

 ## Usage

-`cd` to the `segway` repository cloned in the installation, and run the following:
+`cd` to the `segway-pipeline` repository cloned in the installation, and run the following:

 ```bash
 $ caper run segway.wdl -i ${INPUT_JSON} -o workflow_opts/docker.json -b ${BACKEND}